bigelephant/input-validator/README.md

 InputValidation::add('signup', 'SignupValidator', Redirect::back());
 ```

 By doing this a filter is automatically created called `validator.{name}`, so in this case `validator.signup`.
-Now our controller is even smaller:
+Now our controller is even smaller, with the addition of getting our data a different way:
 ```php
 class SignupController extends BaseController {